 - A. The Public Safety Training Section shall ensure that all supervisors receive inservice training annually on their obligations when called to the scene to accept a complaint about a JHPD member's conduct. - B. The Public Safety Training Section shall ensure that all members receive annual in-service training on their obligations when a member of the public states that they wish to make a complaint. - C. The Public Safety Training Section shall set up any supplemental or remedial training required as a corrective measure resulting from a misconduct investigation.
-The Public Safety Training Section shall properly document when the Public Safety Personnel involved participated in and completed the required training.

-D. PSAU, with the Public Safety Training Section, will provide regular training to PSAU investigators to ensure they maintain knowledge and proficiency on how to conduct an internal administrative investigation of JHPD officers.
+The Public Safety Training Section shall properly document when the public safety personnel involved participated in and completed the required training. - D. PSAU, with the Public Safety Training Section, will provide regular training to PSAU investigators to ensure they maintain knowledge of and proficiency in conducting an internal administrative investigation of JHPD officers.

+XIV.
+Record Retention (CALEA 26.2.2)

+In accordance with MD Code, Public Safety, § 3-112, all records relating to an administrative or criminal investigation of misconduct by an officer, including administrative investigatory records, hearing records, and records relating to a disciplinary decision, must be permanently retained in a secure area by PSAU and may not be expunged or destroyed by PSAU.

 XV.
-Record Retention (CALEA 26.2.2)

-In accordance with MD Code, Public Safety, § 3-112, all records relating to an administrative or criminal investigation of misconduct by an officer, including administrative investigatory record, a hearing record, and records relating to a disciplinary decision, must be permanently retained in a secure area by PSAU and may not be expunged or destroyed by PSAU.

-XVI.
 Annual Report (CALEA 26.2.5)

-- A. As part of the JHPD's annual fiscal year report, required by MD Code, Education, § 24-1208. made publicly available on or before October 1st each year, the JHPD shall include the following discipline related information for the previous fiscal year: - The number, type, and disposition of complaints filed against JHPD police officers; - The number and type of individuals who filed complaints, including whether the individual who filed the complaint was a student, a faculty member, a staff member, or an individual unaffiliated with Johns Hopkins (JH); - A description of the complaint review process the JHPD uses to review a complaint filed against a JHPD officer; - The number of officers disciplined, including the type of discipline administered; and the number of JHPD officer-involved shootings, line-of-duty deaths, and in-custody deaths
+- A. As part of the JHPD's annual fiscal year report, required by MD Code, Education, § 24-1208, made publicly available on or before October 1 each year, the JHPD shall include the following discipline-related information for the previous fiscal year: - The number, type, and disposition of complaints filed against any and all JHPD police officers, - The number and type of individuals who filed complaints, including whether the individual who filed the complaint was a student, a faculty member, a staff member, or an individual unaffiliated with Johns Hopkins, - A description of the complaint review processes the JHPD uses to review a complaint filed against a JHPD officer, - The number of officers disciplined, including the type of discipline administered, and the number of JHPD officer-involved shootings, line-of-duty deaths, and in-custody deaths. - B. The information required under subsection A of this section shall be: - Disaggregated by race, ethnicity, gender, age, and, when applicable, officer rank, and - Reported in a manner, consistent with federal law, that protects the confidentiality of the individual who filed the complaint to the extent possible. - C. The JHPD shall report the information specified in subsection A of this section to: - The Mayor of Baltimore City, - The Baltimore City Council, - The Accountability Board, and - The General Assembly.